Main Page Class Hierarchy Alphabetical List Compound List File List Compound Members

 )

-Execute a job on the thread pool by entering it into the job queue.
+Execute a task on the thread pool by entering it into the queue.

 )